qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two Flux Tunable Transmons/Rapid Prototyping/README.md

 Use with care.

 ## QuAM and Rapid Prototyping
 The goal of the rapid prototyping is to give users the possibility to define their own structure (JSON file) to store the different parameters describing the state of the quantum system (LO and IF frequencies, wiring, flux points, pulse amplitudes and durations...).
 Additionally, the QuAM SDK creates a python class out of the user-defined JSON structure that can then be used in the calibration scripts to set and get the qubit parameters.

 The configuration dictionary that the OPX expects is then built using a one-to-one mapping between the config fields and the values from the user-defined structure as shown below.

-The first step is to install the QuAM SDK using
+A step-by-step [tutorial](../../../../Tutorials/intro-to-quam-rapid-prototyping/README.md) details the basics of this framework and shows how to create your own QuAM (Quantum Abstract Machine).

 ## Basic Files